 A few years later, the firm, which was renamed Meyers Undertakers, moved from the Lower East Side to East Harlem.
 In 1912, the name changed again and Meyers & Company moved to 228 Lenox Ave. in Harlem.
 In 1926, the Rosenthal family moved the firm to its present location on the Upper West Side and opened a majestic four-story funeral chapel inspired by Neo-Renaissance architecture.

-Finally, in 1933, Meyers & Company was divided into two companies: Riverside Memorial Chapel and Parkwest Chapels.
+Finally, in 1933, Meyers & Company was divided into two companies: Riverside Memorial Chapel and Park West Memorial Chapel.

 Edward and Morton Rosenthal nurture a thriving business